pegasys-fi/docs/docs/contracts/v3/guides/providing-liquidity/setting-up-your-contract.md

 ## Setting up the Contract

-This guide is an example of a custodial contract Uniswap V2 positions, which allows interaction with the Uniswap V2 Periphery by minting a position, adding liquidity to a position, decreasing liquidity, and collecting fees.
+This guide is an example of a custodial contract Pegasys V2 positions, which allows interaction with the Pegasys V2 Periphery by minting a position, adding liquidity to a position, decreasing liquidity, and collecting fees.

 First, declare the solidity version used to compile the contract and `abicoder v2` to allow arbitrary nested arrays and structs to be encoded and decoded in calldata, a feature we use when transacting with a pool.